bionauts/sharkscope/hardware/README.md

 ## 6. Disclaimer
 Several aspects (miniaturized Raman module ruggedization, long-duration piezo harvesting efficiency in highly mobile pelagics) represent forward-leaning engineering assumptions.
 This document serves as a **conceptual prototype specification** guiding iterative feasibility trials, not a finalized manufacturing package.

----
-**Contact:** For implementation discussions or model integration pathways, see accompanying project `README.md` or reach out to the SharkScope engineering team.